Find Affordable College Courses

 Saint George, UT

-Dixie State University landed the #6 spot in the 2023 rankings for the most popular associate degree allied health professions programs.
-Dixie State College is a fairly large public school located in the city of Saint George.
+Dixie State University came in at #6 in this year’s edition of the Most Popular Allied Health Professions Associate Degree Schools in the Rocky Mountains Region ranking.
+Dixie State College is a fairly large public school located in the small city of Saint George.

 Women make up 86% of the allied health majors at the school.